essexstudent1/turing_droid/README.md

  - The chatbot requires several secrets.
 To connect to Reddit, you need an API client id and client secret, as well as a Reddit username and password.
 To connect to the LLM, you need a HuggingChat username and password.
 The chatbot uses the Python 'dotenv' module to read these secrets from a file named '.env'.

+ - The specific subreddit to monitor is assigned to the variable 'target_community'.

  - The chatbot executable script is TuringDroid.py.

  - This repository also contains the Python script turingdroid-analysis.py.
 This was developed as a Kaggle notebook to do preliminary analysis on the dataset and compare the performance of various machine learning and deep learning algorithms.
 It is included here for completeness.